 As we grow up, we all learn certain beliefs and attitudes about ourselves, others, the world and how to conduct ourselves through the influences of family, religion, school, culture and life experiences.
 For a while, we believe these to be right or true without ever even being aware that we have them much less questioning their authenticity and appropriateness for us in our life at that time.

 Mine used to be a real witch.
 Just vicious.
-Years ago, she constantly told me that I was not a good enough wife, mother, friend, daughter…you name it; that I couldn’t possibly make it on my own; that I needed a man to be valued; that I was not smart enough or strong enough, blah, blah blah….
+Years ago, she constantly told me that I wasn’t a good enough wife, mother, friend, daughter…you name it; that I couldn’t possibly make it on my own; that I needed a man to be valued; that I wasn’t smart enough or strong enough, blah, blah blah….
 This internal negative talk was a huge factor in exacerbating the fear, anxiety, and panic that led to a suicide attempt five years ago.

 It is possible to become aware of your inner critic and work with it, through tools such as mindfulness, thought reframing and affirmations, so that it becomes an ally rather than an enemy.
-As long as you are going to be viewing the world through some glasses, why not make them rose colored?
+As long as you are going to be viewing the world through glasses, why not make them rose colored?